Nsaqib542/Dtabase-system/README.md

-designer - application programmers and/or business analysts who design the layout of the DB administrator - operators who maintain the heath and efficiency of the DB implementor - programmers who maintain and develop the DBMS The key concepts of database includes
+designer - application programmers and/or business analysts who design the layout of the DB administrator - operators who maintain the heath and efficiency of the DB implementor - programmers who maintain and develop the DBMS

-schema - the structure and the constraints of data data - the actual content of the DB representing information data definition language - used to specify the schema data manipulation and query language - used to change the data and query them Schema are meta-data that describe data.
-Such meta-data can describe the structure of the data which ranges from strictly enforced structure (relational) to semi-structure (XML) and free-structured data (text files).
-Before we define the schema we must decide on a model of the data - a metaphor.
-For relational database n-ary relation is used to model data.